Sheffield-Chip-Design-Team/Getting-Started-Frontend-Hardware/README.md

 ---

 ## 🛠 Prerequisites
-Laptop with 4GB+ RAM
+Laptop with 4 GB+ RAM
-2GB of Storage.
+2 GB+ of Storage.

----

 ## 🧰 Prerequiste Setup (Windows Only)